-Some other sources include apples with skin, foods that contain isolated carbohydrates (galactooligosaccharides and transgalactooligosaccharides), such as raw honey, wheat dextrin, psyllium husk, whole-grain wheat, barley, oatmeal and whole-grain corn.
+Some other sources include apples with skin, foods that contain isolated carbohydrates (oligosaccharides such as galactooligosaccharides and transgalactooligosaccharides), such as raw honey, wheat dextrin, psyllium husk, whole-grain wheat, barley, oatmeal and whole-grain corn.

 Is raw apple cider vinegar a prebiotic?
 Certain studies show that vinegar may help inhibit enzymes that help with digestion of starches, leading to less of a blood sugar response when eating a high-glycemic meal.
 Undigested starch may also have a prebiotic effect in the gut because it helps probiotics to thrive.

 This means apple cider vinegar (ACV) can promote the effects of prebiotics, although it is not generally considered a prebiotic itself.

 Need a few more ideas to help bump up your intake of prebiotics?
 Here are some tips to help you reap the rewards of these super healthy ingredients:

 - One of the most realistic and delicious ways to prebiotics to your meals is by including nutrition-packed onions.
 Onions nutrition, both cooked or raw, give plenty of flavor to your food and also provide immune-enhancing antioxidants.
 They contain a natural source of inulin, one type of good bacteria that fights indigestion.
 Use onions in savory dishes like sauces, salads, dips and soups or grilled on the BBQ.

 - Raw garlic is another easy prebiotic ingredient to use that offers loads of benefits.
 Not only can raw garlic benefits help boost gut health, but studies have shown it to have powerful antifungal, antioxidant, anti-inflammatory, antiviral and anti-cancer properties.
 Try using some in a tomato salad, dips, spreads or homemade hummus.

 - Nutrient-dense bananas that aren’t yet fully ripe contain the highest concentration of resistant starch and prebiotics.
 Look for bananas that are still greenish instead of bright yellow and spotted.
 While they won’t be as soft or sweet-tasting, they still work well in smoothies or even warmed up as a dessert.